ariel-frischer/RA.Aid-swe-bench/README.md

 - RA-AID ^0.12.0 (must have `ra-aid` cli path working in the running shell)
 - uv for fast dependency installation for each attempt

+### Environment Variables

+Depending on your chosen model in `config.py`, you'll need to set appropriate API keys:
+- OpenAI models: `OPENAI_API_KEY`
+- Anthropic models: `ANTHROPIC_API_KEY`
+- OpenRouter models: `OPENROUTER_API_KEY`

+These can be set in your shell or in a `.env` file in the project root.

+### ⚠️ Important Notes

+- **Parallel Processing**: The `MAX_THREADS` setting in `config.py` determines how many model instances run in parallel.
+Be cautious with high values as this can:
+  - Significantly increase API costs
+  - Potentially trigger rate limits
+  - Cause memory/CPU issues

+- **Cost Warning**: Different models have varying pricing.
+Running multiple instances in parallel with expensive models can quickly accumulate significant costs.
+Monitor your usage carefully!

 ## Installation

 ```bash